chanleyou/mhwilds-calculator/README.md

 A lot of random attacks are affected by Airborne in Wilds and if anyone has the data for this it'd be a great help.

+## Switch Axe Element Phial Explosions

+Switch Axe Unbridled Slash and Full Release Slash Element Phial Explosions still scale weirdly with bonus Element (which is a bug that has existed since release, separate from the Element Phial buffs the weapon received in TU2).
+If anyone has more data on this please let me know.

 ### Mind's Eye

 The innate Mind's Eye damage bonus from Charge Blade Sword Boost and Switch Axe Sword Mode on hitzones < 45 isn't supported yet (the actual skill itself works).